stimmer/DueVGA/VGA/README.txt

 In mono mode, 1 is white, 0 is black, and -1 inverts the pixel.

-In colour mode, colours are interpreted in binary as RRRGGGBB.
-So for example 0b11111111 = 255 = white    0b11110000 = 240 = orange
+In colour mode (and PAL and NTSC modes), colours are interpreted in binary as RRRGGGBB.
+So for example:

+0b11111111 = 255 = white    0b11110000 = 240 = orange
 0b11100000 = 224 = red      0b10010010 = 146 = grey
 0b00011100 = 28 = green	    0b10000011 = 227 = purple